RevolutionAnalytics/rmr2/docs/testing.md

-# Compatibility testing for rmr 3.1.1
+# Testing for rmr2 3.2.0

-Please contribute with additional reports.
-To claim compatibility you need to run `R CMD  check path-to-rmr` successfully.
-If you build your own Hadoop, see [Which Hadoop for rmr](https://github.com/RevolutionAnalytics/RHadoop/wiki/Which-Hadoop-for-rmr).
+In the table at the bottom we collect results concerning testing of rmr on a given combination of R/OS and Hadoop releases.
+We collect both positive and negative results if available.
+If a combination is not present in this table, it doesn't imply lack of compatibility.
+In case of negative results, they will be recorded but there is no guarantee that they will be fixed, albeit it's likely for current and common setups.
+In the early days `rmr` required a specific list of patches to be present in Hadoop to work.
+Currently, we expect it to work on any current or recent distibution by the Apache foundation, Hortonworks, Cloudera and MapR.

+Testing is conducted by running `R CMD  check path-to-rmr` and requires an additional dependency, quickcheck, also downloadable from our wiki.
+Failures on producing documentation in legacy formats are not important and are ignored.
+Notes and warnings are not important in the sense that they do not determine success, but it may be helpful to report them in the issue tracker.
+Please contribute additional testing reports.

-If you are interested in the compatibility chart for other releases, choose one from the drop down menu on the top left, under tags and find this document again (under docs).
-Not every release gets a complete round of testing, so typically a bug fix release (change in the third number only) is equally or more compatible than the previous release, even if we don't have the resources to test it directly.
+If you are interested in the testing conducted on other releases, choose one from the drop down menu on the top left, under tags and find this document again (under docs).

 <table>
 <thead>
 <tr><th>Hadoop</th><th>R</th><th>OS</th><th>Notes</th><th>Reporter</th></tr>
 </thead>
 <tbody>
-<tr><td>CDH4.6</td><td>R 3.0.2 (Revolution R 7.0)</td><td>CentOS 6.3</td><td>mr2</td><td><a href=mailto:rhadoop@revolutionanalytics.com>Revolution</a></td></tr>
+<tr><td>CDH5.0.2</td><td>R 3.0.3 (Revolution R 7.2)</td><td>RHEL 6.5</td><td></td><td><a href=mailto:rhadoop@revolutionanalytics.com>Revolution</a></td></tr>
+></td></tr>

 </tbody>
 </table>